JonathanDussot/star-wars-quiz/README.md

 ## Project Overview

-Star Wars Quiz is an online quiz with the aim of attracting and testing fans' knowledge of the Star Wars universe.
+Star Wars Quiz is an online quiz with the aim of attracting fans who want to test their knowledge of the Star Wars universe.
 It facilitates users with the possibility to choose the level of difficulty and find more challenging questions about the topic they are so passionate about.

 This website aims to appeal to fans of all ages as it includes questions in regard to content seen within all the films throughout the Star Wars saga.
 It also should aim to generate some interest as to the overall backstory of each character as well as the main plot itself.